Dynamic Propeller Balancing is the process whereby a computerized

-balancer is used to measure the vibration produced by the aircraft
+a computerized balancer is used to measure the vibration produced

 Vibration